pytroll/satpy/doc/source/performance_test.rst

 5. Arrange your time and work
 -----------------------------
 The whole test progress may last hours long depending on the conditions.
 Keep the machine free during this period.
-Turn off all the unnecessary background jobs such as software update.
+Avoid any unnecessary background jobs like software update.

 Usage
 =====
 Initialize
 ----------
+.. autofunction:: performance_test.SatpyPerformanceTest.__init__

 .. code-block:: python